-We make philosophical assumptions and ask philosophical questions–about fairness, freedom, and friendship; obligation, family, and the environment; objectivity, taste, and facts vs. opinions; God, purpose, and what it is to live a meaningful life.
+People ask philosophical questions and make philosophical assumptions all the time–about fairness, freedom, and friendship; obligation, family, and the environment; objectivity, taste, and facts vs. opinions; God, purpose, and what it is to live a meaningful life.

-Chances are you’ve had many thoughts about these things, perhaps even very recently.
+Chances are you’ve had many thoughts about these things, probably even recently.

 Today, however, sustained philosophical thinking is practiced mostly in universities.
 Its benefits are bestowed only on the select few who enroll in a philosophy course.

 We can do better.

-Founded in November 2015, the Center for Public Philosophy is making this happen through a variety of initiatives.
+Founded in November 2015, the Center for Public Philosophy is making this happen through a wide variety of programs.
 Some of our initiatives engage the public directly in philosophical activities; others apply insights from the history of philosophy to urgent problems of current public concern.